basiccoderboi/Arch-Installation-Scripts/README.md

 How to use this:

-OPTIONAL:Setup keyboard layout if need be
+OPTIONAL: Setup keyboard layout if need be

 0. Set up your system time
 1. Format partitions using cfdisk